alexksikes/elasticsearch-vectorize/TUTORIAL.md

 }
 ```

-Here we asked to return the matrix in COO format, instead of an array DICT format.
-The COO sparse matrix format is better suited for the SciPy sparse package.
-In fact, we can directly use these values in order to create the sparse matrix object, which will serve as input to the machine learning model.
-A COO matrix has a `row`, `col` and `data` so that each non zero entry in the matrix corresponds to coordinate of the form (row_i, col_i, data_i).
-For example, at the entry at (2, 0) is non-zero and of value 1.
+Something to note here is that we asked to return the matrix in `COO` format, instead of an array `DICT` format.
+The COO sparse matrix format is better suited for the SciPy sparse package, as we can directly use its output to form a sparse matrix object.
+A COO matrix has a `row`, `col` and `data` so that each non zero entry in the matrix corresponds to a coordinate of the form (row_*i*, col_*i*, data_*i*).
+For example, the entry at (2, 0) is non-zero and of value 1.

 The `_search_vectorize` endpoint supports every option that the traditional `_search` endpoint supports, including scan and scroll.
 The third step of Python tutorial file makes a scan request, and then concatenate each matrix from the batch.